openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-video-player.md

 - Custom Controller

-  For custom controllers, first disable the default controller, then use components like buttons and sliders for customized control and display, suitable for highly customized scenarios.
+  For custom controllers, first disable the default controller, then use components like Button and Slider for customized control and display, suitable for highly customized scenarios.

      <!-- run -->